When and where is the sale?

 I’m volunteering.
 Where should I come for my shift?

-If you are volunteering any time from Monday afternoon before the sale up until Monday morning after the sale, come to the State Fair Grandstand and use the door at the east end of the building (the end toward the main gate on Snelling Avenue).
+If you are volunteering any time from Sunday before the sale up until Monday morning after the sale, it's likely you will come to the State Fairgrounds and go to the Grandstand.
+The Volunteer Desk has moved!
+Watch for notice in your signup email of its location.
 If your shift is before or after that, it’s probably at Friends School, 1365 Englewood Avenue — but check your signup info to confirm these directions!